 - Commit to reading 30-60 minutes every day.

 - Exercise daily.

-- Be 100 percent responsible for your actions and attitudes throughout the day.
+- Be 100 percent responsible for your attitude and actions.

 - Invest your best effort at work.

 - Choose to see the glass half-full instead of half-empty.

 - After dinner, take a walk with your family or play games together.